migtarx/ROT13Decoder/README.md

 ![encryp1](https://user-images.githubusercontent.com/63917673/98723659-f8b8f380-2392-11eb-978f-03bfd7080622.png)

 ⮞ In function "encrypt" the input is the message we want to encrypt.
 It can be sent from a Main Class or from a form as well. **Orange box** represents input data.
-It can only be String type (We want to convert messages no numbers)
+It can only be String type (We want to convert messages no other type of values)

 ⮞ The **red box** surrounds the variable "codedMessage", this variable will receive all chars converted from normal alphabet to ROT13 alphabet and all of them will be concatenated with each other respectively.